Last Updated on April 16, 2023 by Andrew Pirie

 The major fatty acid in avocado is oleic acid, a monounsaturated fat linked to various health advantages.

 Even though avocados are high in calories and fat, a study found that those who consume them weigh less and have less abdominal fat than those who don’t.

-According to studies, oleic acid serves as an anti-inflammatory and may actually mitigate cancer.
+According to studies, oleic acid serves as an anti-inflammatory and may mitigate cancer.
 In addition, avocado oil plays a protective role against diabetes and heart disease in animal studies.

 Why is olive oil good for you?